arycaramez/arycaramez/README.md

 - 📫 How to reach me agpc.dev@gmail.com (only for work, please be respectfull).

 > Softwares:
+- Unreal Engine 4 and 5.
-- Unity Engine, Construct 2, Unreal Engine 4 (in training).
+- Unity Engine, Construct 2.
 - Blender 3D (Modeling, retopology, texturing and animation for games).
 - Substance Painter 2.
 - Dragon Bones.